 Okay, after sunny Australia we decided to change our route completely and move to a different part of the world.
 Now we are going to Laval, Canada!
-And no, it’s no way a coincidence or anything – as you know perfectly well, our trips are not spontaneous but thoroughly planned.
+And no, it’s in no way a coincidence or anything – as you know perfectly well, our trips are not spontaneous but thoroughly planned.

 This time we are going to check out the next one of our competitors – Review Studio.
 As usual, we will check the benefits and drawbacks, features, pricing, and many other characteristics of both tools.
 Let’s go digital one more time and see who’s worth their cost!